uwcart/mapstudy/doc/API.md

 			-"size"-: size

 The size of dots on a dot map or isarithms on an isarithmic map; a number.
 Not available for other technique types.
 Optional; default is 1 pixel.
 For a dot map, `size` is the dot radius.
 For an isarithmic map, `size` is the line width of each isarithm.

+### questions.json

+This config file holds the configuration options necessary to create the survey questions and other content.
+In the descriptions below, `questions` refers to each object in the questions.json `pages` array.
+The questions.json file should be structured thus:

+	{
+		"pages": [
+			{
+				//questions for page 1
+			},
+			{
+				//questions for page 2
+			},
+			...
+		]
+	}